One Battle After Another: Post-production

 In February 2024, Variety reported that the film had been greenlit with a $115 million production budget.
 In August 2024, The Wall Street Journal reported the budget was "more than $140 million", noting that Anderson's highest-grossing film, There Will Be Blood (2007), only made $76 million, but that "Warner executives say DiCaprio's box-office track record justifies the budget for Anderson".
 That month, sources indicated the film had been titled The Battle of Baktan Cross as rumors circulated that it was loosely inspired by Pynchon's Vineland; Anderson previously adapted Pynchon's Inherent Vice (2009) into a feature film in 2014.

 By August 2025, Variety reported the film's final budget as $175 million, while Warner Bros. said it cost $130 million.
 The film is the most costly of Anderson's career.
-Deadline Hollywood reported that below the line, on-location shooting in California cost $101.6 million, with a tax credit of $8.4 million.
+Deadline Hollywood reported that below-the-line, on location shooting in California cost $101.6 million, with a tax credit of $8.4 million.
+By September 2025, Variety reported that an additional $70 million was spent on marketing.

 Beginning in January 2025, the film had multiple test screenings, which reinforced the rumored connection to Vineland.
 It marked the first time since Boogie Nights (1997) that Anderson agreed to audience testing; based on the feedback, he cut eight to ten minutes.
+There was also a report that Warner Bros. was working with Anderson to refine the film, but did not ask for radical changes.
+"We trimmed it down and that was just our normal process", Jurgensen said.
+According to Jurgensen, Anderson does not like to test his films, but it was something that Warner Bros. requested.
+Anderson partially agreed to the test screenings because he wanted to know if it played well as a comedy, and, as Jurgensen said, "There are some sensitive things in the movie, both racial things and political things.
+It was going to be interesting for us to test it in different parts of the country."
+Jurgensen also added that the tests confirmed that "the humor was working.
+And luckily, it did confirm, when you're kind of trying to figure out, 'How can we push it a little further?
+How can we do things?
+He further noted that the studio was not trying to enforce an ultimatum and did not pressure them to cut anything, saying, "They were supportive.
+I think the test screenings helped us because they were reacting so well to it."

-The film's title was confirmed in March, with Warner Bros. debuting a teaser.
-One Battle After Another marks Anderson's sixth feature film collaboration with the composer Jonny Greenwood, and the sixth with Anderson and first assistant director and producer Adam Somner, who died in November 2024; the film is dedicated to Somner.
+The film's title was officially confirmed in March 2025, with Warner Bros. debuting a teaser trailer.
+One Battle After Another marked Anderson's sixth feature film collaboration with composer and Radiohead guitarist Jonny Greenwood, and the sixth with Anderson and first assistant director and producer Adam Somner, who died in November 2024; the film is dedicated to Somner.
+(Note: Attributed to multiple references:)

+In February 2026, Variety reported that the awards campaign budget for the film was approximately $14 million.